Roofing dumpster rental in Lake Charles

 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds per square, architectural laminate closer to 400; a 25-square tear-off lands between three and five tons before underlayment, so your haul doesn’t exceed the hooklift truck’s weight limit on a single route.
-How does that translate to a 10-yard container?
-We route smaller half-square jobs to a 10-yard dumpster so the weight stays capped inside the can.
+The three-tab averages 250 pounds per square; architectural laminate runs closer to 400.
+A typical 25-square tear-off lands between three and five tons before underlayment, so the hooklift truck routes a lighter 10-yard dumpster to cap the weight limit on one pickup.
+How does that translate to a 10-yard can?
+You avoid overage fees while clearing the deck fast.

-When you mix shingle debris with framing or sheathing offcuts, we route that container to our general C&D debris service.
-Pure asphalt tear-offs run on a separate, dedicated line—this ensures we keep the recycling streams clean for local disposal.
+When you mix shingle debris with framing or sheathing offcuts, we route the container to our general C&D debris service.
+Pure asphalt tear-offs run on a separate, standard plan—this keeps your disposal costs as efficient as possible.

 Driveway Placement for Roofing Crew Workflow

-We angle the roll-off so the swing-door faces the eave; this lets your crew load the container directly from the roof.
-We always place wooden planks under the rollers to protect your concrete, ensuring no driveway damage in Lake Charles.
-After setting a six-foot tarp perimeter for the nail sweep, we confirm the placement.
-Check our roof tear-off container sizing or review the asphalt shingle disposal best practices guide to finish your project.
+We angle the roll-off so the swing-door faces the eave your crew starts on in Lake Charles.
+We place wooden planks under the rollers—this Driveway-Protected Placement keeps your concrete unscarred.
+Dumpster & Roll-Off Container Rental crews stage a six-foot tarp perimeter for the nail sweep; this keeps the job site clean.
+Review our roof tear-off container sizing for your project, and check the asphalt shingle disposal best practices guide before we set the can.

 Drop angle